Nik3452/RedBlackTrees/README.md

-A Solution for implementing red black trees in Java
+# Red Black Tree's Solution

+Solution to solving red black tree properties.
+Program is composed of a Binary Search Tree that is modified to be a Red Black Tree

+## Description

-This solution provides the following case's
+This Solution solves the following cases

-- Case 1: X is the root
+- Case 1: X is the Root
-- Case 2: X.uncle is the root
+- Case 2: X.uncle is Red
-- Case 3: X.uncle is the colour Black (Triangle)
+- Case 3: X.uncle is Black (Triangle)
-- Case 4: X.uncle is the colour Black (Line)
+- Case 4: X.uncle is Black (Line)

-This solution is here to provide some learning opportunities.
+## Getting Started

+### Dependencies

+* None

+### Installing

+* Download as a ZIP file or clone the repository
+* Open the project in your IDE

+### Executing program

+* Simply run the project in your IDE

+## Authors

+Contributors names and contact info

+Nikita Kramtsaninov

+## Version History

+* 0.1
+    * Initial Release